Juhgo/NameApp/README.md

 ## About

 - Application lists names and corresponding amounts.
-By clicking the "Name" or "Amount" user can swap between sorting.
+By clicking the "Name" or "Amount" user can swap between sorting (alphabetical / most popular).
 Typing the name to the search bar will automatically go through the JSON-file.
 If name matches the application will return the amount of the names.
-Total amount of names counted by loop.
+Total amount of names counted by loop
+- The functionalities can be found from NameApp/nameapp/src/index.js.
+File "names.json" is in the same
+- PNG image is included with this repository to show what the user interface looks like